 • Enabling greater government borrowing for investing in infrastructure.
 (4.2.2.1)

-• Expanding the progressive tax system to equitably tax wealth and all forms of income, such as through capital gains, land, wealth, and inheritance taxes, and eliminating tax on low incomes.
+• Expanding the progressive tax system to equitably tax wealth and all forms of income, such as through capital gains, land, land value, wealth, and inheritance taxes.
 (3.3.3)

 • Developing Tiriti-based Public-Commons Partnerships that provide for collective management of, and equitable access to, shared resources.
 (1.2.2)